-As you can see, just 2 hours lack of sleep can make a huge difference on how a person thinks and reacts to things.
-Our judgement and perception can be altered.
+As you can see, just 2 hours of lack of sleep can make a huge difference in how a person thinks and reacts to things.
+Our judgment and perception can be altered.
 The older we are or if we have vision problems means that our vision can become impaired the more tired we are.
-I know myself that I am long sighted.
+I know that I am long-sighted.
 I can see just fine without my glasses, but I wear them or my eyes get tired and I get headaches and blurry vision.
 Sometimes I don't wear them at all during the day if I am not doing any screen work, but I almost always wear them at night.
 When I am tired, my vision can be blurry.
-I learnt early on during investigations that in particular the dark was not my friend when it came to my sight.
+I learned early on during investigations that in particular, the dark was not my friend when it came to my sight.
 It always seemed like when I was tired, I was seeing things moving around in the darkness, something at the time I thought were shadow people.
 I was at the point where I didn't wear glasses then but during that time I was prescribed glasses and wore them to an investigation.
 I found all of a sudden my vision was a lot better with my glasses when I was feeling tired.
 I no longer was seeing the moving things in the dark, something again that only seemed to happen when I was tired.
 It took a little while for me to make the connection, but I got there in the end.

 You are more likely to get moody or snappy when you are tired.
 Sometimes this can happen to people on a paranormal investigation and a person says it is very out of character for them to behave that way.
 Your patience kind of wears a little thin when you are tired.
 Sometimes there is nothing worse than being trapped in a room with strangers you don't know or maybe there someone that you clash with or don't like and you snap.
 Sometimes people attribute this to a spirits' influence.
 It is probably more likely they are just a bit cranky because they are tired.
 I can get quite emotional when I am really tired.
 The silliest thing can tip me over the edge where I am literally crying over nothing.
 I have seen this happen before as well during an investigation.
 We look at it as a form of emotional transference where a person feels they are feeling the emotions a spirit wants them to feel.
 The person affected doesn't know why they are crying so it is put down the spirit.
-What if they are really just a bit sleep deprived an emotional?
+What if they are really just a bit sleep-deprived and emotional?

 In fact a lot of the above symptoms relating to sleep deprivation I have seen people blame on a spirit affecting them.
 I have even seen people fall asleep and blame it on a spirit making them tired.
 The funny thing is that we get really defensive over being tired.
 You know when you say to kids oh you are very tired and they snap back with the typical 'I'm not tired!', we as adults do this too.
 The insinuation of us being tired implies that we are not in control and we don't like that so we get defensive.
 Maybe we don't feel like we are tired because we tend to not notice if we are used to running on empty.
 Maybe a person only associates tired with the feeling of exhaustion which is a different thing.

 I myself have experienced things I cannot explain.
 I know explaining them to someone else will probably mean that in most cases they don't believe me.
 I have had people tell me things were in my head or given me another explanation.
 That very well could be what happened to me, but I feel like within myself it was something more.
-So I am not at all telling people that they are just sleep deprived and need to get some rest.
-What I am saying though is that we need to take some responsibility in ourselves when it comes to the paranormal.
+So I am not at all telling people that they are just sleep-deprived and need to get some rest.
+What I am saying though is that we need to take some responsibility for ourselves when it comes to the paranormal.
 Not everything is paranormal.
 I think we need to look at things in context and not just jump on the paranormal bandwagon every time we feel something during an investigation.
-The reality is that we are all probably sleep deprived.
+The reality is that we are all probably sleep-deprived.
 Driving a long distance or staying up late to do an investigation doesn't help.

 At the end of the day, no one knows their body better than you.
 You know how you feel and react when you are tired.
 We tend to not make these associations when we are out investigating.
-So when something happens during an investigation, step back and ask yourself, 'is this how I react when I am tired?'.
+So when something happens during an investigation, step back and ask yourself, 'Is this how I react when I am tired?'.